Semester: summer 2023/24

 Exam

 As usual, the purpose of the written exam is not to probe on the encyclopedic knowledge per se, but rather to examine the actual level of understanding.
-Therefore we strongly encourage to approach each question/task both broadly and deeply, explain the context and formulate your reply in a systematic, coherent and unambiguous way that clearly demonstrates your level of understanding.
+Therefore we strongly encourage to approach each question/task both broadly and deeply, to explain the context and to formulate your reply in a systematic, coherent and unambiguous way that clearly demonstrates your level of understanding.
 The replies should focus on the why more than on the what.

 Literature